Torbe: Mainstream cinema

 Torbe's success in porn led him to be cast in mainstream films.
 He was featured in Spanish director Santiago Segura's Torrente 2: Misión en Marbella (2001) and Torrente 3: El protector (2005).
 In 2014, Torbe appeared as himself in the Jaime Rosales-directed, 2014 film Beautiful Youth and collaborated in the set up of some scenes.

-Legal issues
+Controversial views

+In 2016, Torbe, on his Twitter account, characterized the feminist movement as "pathetic."
+He also wrote on his blog that the movement is "full of butch lesbians, hipsters, chicks who hate men and crazies who get their tits out.”

+Legal issues: arrests & convictions

 In 2006, Torbe was accused of shooting a porn video that featured an underage, 17-year-old girl.
 Two days later, he was released without being charged.

 In 2012, Torbe was convicted and sentenced to one year in prison for defrauding callers in a television quiz show.

 On 27 April 2016, Torbe was arrested and charged with abusing underage girls, selling child pornography, and engaging in sex trafficking.
 In June of the same year, the investigation expanded into allegations of tax evasion and forcing young women into prostitution.
 He was jailed and then released under parole in November 2016.